graphitedigital/DonkySDK-iOS-Modular/README.md

 ## Usage

 Only add this to your Pod File if this is the only part of the SDk you are going to use.
 Adding this to your podfile is not necessary if using any of the modules.

+To read more about how to get started please see [here](www.google.com).

 ## Requirements